Early Childhood (PrepK and Kindergarten) Art: A Semester Flexible Schedule Course

 Students will be able to manipulate the following media: glue, scissors, oil pastels, crayons, watercolor paint, tempera paint, and rulers.
 Students will also have a general knowledge of lines, shapes, space, color theory, and portraiture.
 Finally, students will be introduced to famous artists like Vincent Van Gogh, Jasper Johns, and Piet Mondrian.

-Each unit is designed to meet (a) particular art standard(s) for most U.S. states for both first and second grade.
-I have taught as a certified art teacher each project numerous times as various schools.
+I have a Bachelor of Arts in Visual Arts Education, am licenses to teach art by the state of Indiana for grades pre-k through 12, and have worked as a professional educator since 2008.
+Each unit is designed to meet (a) particular art standard(s) for most U.S. states for kindergarten, and I have taught each project numerous times as various schools.

 1 file available upon enrollmentA supply list will be posted to the class page.
 General supplies include paper, colored pencils and/or crayons, oil pastels, construction paper, glue, scissors, a ruler, black tempera or acrylic paint, a toilet paper or paper towel roll, pencils with erasers, and watercolor paint.

 When learning about different art movements, artists, or cultures, to better understand that art history, the cultural and religious beliefs of individual artists and cultures may be explained from an unbiased view point.
 No nudity or graphic images will ever be displayed from art history.

 Hello, I’m Miss Jenny!
 I have a Bachelor of Arts in Visual Arts Education and a teaching license from the state of Indiana.
 I’ve been an professional educator since 2008.
 In addition to teaching art for grades k-12, I have been a substitute...

 1-10 learners per class